 Something similar is happening at our companies and organizations, only the problem doesn't involve food.
 After our executives go off on that retreat and develop the year's strategic plan, those who report to those executives are given a list of the year's strategic initiatives.
 This is a fancy term for projects we've added to employees' plates.

-As I talk with my clients, I am told new items are regularly added to the plate, but rarely, do others leave it.
+As we talk with clients, we are told new items are regularly added to the plate, but rarely, do others leave it.
 This is the case even in the midst of layoffs, early retirement incentives, and other staff-reduction programs.
 The plates are already filled to the point of spilling over, and when people leave the company, the piles on the plates of those who are left get even bigger.
-Here's how a friend described the phenomenon at his firm.
+Here's how a friend described the phenomenon at his organization.

 "We have a large poster on the wall that lists our mission, values, and strategic initiatives.
 Over time, the mission and values stay the same, but the number of initiatives keeps growing.
 The sign can't get any bigger, so they just make the letters smaller.
 At this point, you need a magnifying glass to read all of those initiatives.”